k-sanchez/workshop_networks_xcbh/03_network.md

 ## Calculation of Concordance Factors from SNP data

-It is also possible to get a CF table overpassing gene tree reconstructions, by simply having SNP data as input.
+It is also possible to get a CF table bypassing gene tree reconstructions, by simply having SNP data as input.
 Note that each SNP is assumed to be unlinked.
 Thus, if you have a dataset such as RADseq you want to randomly sample one SNP per locus.
 For whole genome sequences, sample one SNP separated far enough to reduce linkage, for example 1 SNP every 10 Kb or 50 Kb.

 Different R functions were developed to compute the table of CFs directly from a SNPs matrix ([Olave and Meyer 2020](https://doi.org/10.1093/sysbio/syaa005)), which we will be using here on the *Liolaemus* dataset.